CodeYourFuture/curriculum/content/js3/blocks/now-showing/index.md

     2='Use a wireframe to make a basic design for the web page'
 +++

-Suppose you're building a user interface to display the films that are now showing on a film website.
+Suppose you're building a user interface for a cinema's website to display the films that are now showing.
 We need to render some cinema listings in the user interface.
 Let's define an acceptance criterion:

 > _Given_ a list of film data
 > _When_ the page first loads